authelia/authelia/docs/content/en/integration/openid-connect/introduction.md

   - /docs/community/oidc-integrations.html
 ---

-Authelia supports [OpenID Connect] as part of an open beta.
-This section details implementation specifics that can be used for integrating Authelia with relying parties, as well as specific documentation for some relying parties.
+Authelia can act as an [OpenID Connect 1.0] Provider as part of an open beta.
+This section details implementation specifics that can be used for integrating Authelia with an [OpenID Connect 1.0] Relying Party, as well as specific documentation for some [OpenID Connect 1.0] Relying Party implementations.

-See the [configuration documentation](../../configuration/identity-providers/open-id-connect.md) for information on how to configure [OpenID Connect].
+See the [configuration documentation](../../configuration/identity-providers/open-id-connect.md) for information on how to configure the Authelia [OpenID Connect 1.0] Provider.

 ## Scope Definitions

 ### openid

-This is the default scope for [OpenID Connect].
+This is the default scope for [OpenID Connect 1.0].
 This field is forced on every client by the configuration validation that Authelia does.

-*__Important Note:__ The subject identifiers or `sub` [Claim] has been changed to a [RFC4122] UUID V4 to identify the individual user as per the [Subject Identifier Types] section of the [OpenID Connect] specification.
+*__Important Note:__ The subject identifiers or `sub` [Claim] has been changed to a [RFC4122] UUID V4 to identify the individual user as per the [Subject Identifier Types] section of the [OpenID Connect 1.0] specification.
 Please use the `preferred_username` [Claim] instead.*

 |  [Claim]  |   JWT Type    | Authelia Attribute |                         Description                         |